EkeneOnyekachi/EkeneOnyekachi/README.md

 - 🌱 I’m currently learning frontend develoment(Javascript, ReactJS)
 - 👯 I’m looking to collaborate on any project
 - 🤔 I’m job hunting for the role of a backend engineer
-- 💬 Ask me about any tech related issues
+- 💬 Ask me about any tech ALX and Udacity
 - 📫 How to reach me: [twitter](https://twitter.com/KukiWorldwide), [linkedin](https://www.linkedin.com/in/ekeneonyekachi/)
 - 😄 Pronouns: mr
 - ⚡ Fun fact: Like fingerprints, everyone's tongue print is different.